Axion condensates in neutron stars and radial oscillation modes: The background: a neutron star with an axion soul

 Note that using the approximation \eqref{eq:eparticle_axion} and the first law of thermodynamics to derive $p(n_b, a)$ implies

-In other words, to leading order, our approach involves incorporating the axion correction into the energy density through an effective mass term, while keeping the pressure-baryon density relation unchanged.
+In other words, to leading order, our approach involves incorporating the axion correction into the energy density through an effective mass term, while keeping the pressure--baryon density relation unchanged.

-By numerically solving the coupled system of ODEs \eqref{eq:TOVaxionmat}, accompanied by the appropriate boundary conditions, one obtains the equilibrium structure of NSs in which the core is permeated by an axion field.
+By numerically solving the coupled system of ordinary differential equations \eqref{eq:TOVaxionmat}, accompanied by the appropriate boundary conditions, one obtains the equilibrium structure of NSs in which the core is permeated by an axion field.
 Before proceeding with the computation of the oscillation modes, we first outline some of the general features of these solutions.

 In Fig.~\ref{fig:Profiles} we show representative profiles of $a(r)$ and $p(r)$, for a NS with a central pressure of $p_0=100~\mathrm{MeV/fm^3}$.
-We show results for three different values of $m_a$ (chosen to be 3, 6, and 12 kHz, corresponding to 12, 24, 48 peV).
+We show results for three different values of $m_a$ (chosen to be 3, 6, and 12 kHz, corresponding to 12, 24, and 48 peV).
 For a typical radius of $R=12$ km, one finds $R/c \simeq 0.04$ ms, so that an axion mass of $m_a = 3$ kHz yields $m_a R \simeq 0.12$.
 This value implies that the field varies slowly over length scales of the order of several stellar radii.
 On the other hand, for large axion masses ($m_a R \gg 1$), the axion amplitude remains nearly constant, close to $a \simeq \pi f_a$ (where the minimum of the potential is) in most of the NS interior, until it exhibits a sharp transition around the critical density, rapidly decaying to $a \simeq 0$ outside the star.
 This behavior is similar to a phase transition, when the NGS of nuclear matter (coexisting with a finite axion field) switches to normal nuclear matter (for which $a=0$).
 The details of the formation of the NGS depend on the control parameter $\epsilon$, with the induced changes in the structure of NSs or white dwarfs being used to place constraints on its value \cite{Balkin_2024,Balkin_2025}.
 In this work, we set $\epsilon=0.1$ for all our calculations, a value that lies within the still unconstrained region.

 As $m_a$ decreases, the coupling to matter becomes less efficient, resulting in a smoother radial gradient of the field profile.
 For each choice of central pressure and $\epsilon$, one finds a critical axion mass below which the field is no longer sustained in the core, and the central value $a(0)$ is exponentially suppressed.
 Specifically, for $\epsilon=0.1$ and $p_0=100~\mathrm{MeV/fm^3}$, this occurs at $m_a \lesssim 2.8~\mathrm{kHz}$, below which no condensate occurs.